Phantas0s/playground/math/introduction_to_mathematical_thinking/week_01/assignment_01.md

 "This page intentionally left blank."

 Does  the  sentence  make  a  true  statement?
 What  is  the  purpose  of  making  such  a  statement?
 What reformulation of the sentence would avoid any logical problems about truth?

+Writing the statement on the page invalidate the statement itself.
+Thus it's false.

+The purpose of making this statement is to reassure the reader that the blank page is not an error (missing page, for example).

+We could have "the next page is intentionally left blank" on the page before it.

 (Once again, the  context  means  that  in  practice  everyone  understands  the  intended  meaning  and  there  is  no problem.
 But the formulation of a similar sentence in mathematics at the start of the twentieth